 Please note that your National Delegation may only support only one Development Phase at a time.

-Please note a copy of table 1.1 will be sent to all the relevant national delegates by ESA upon submission of the outline proposal if they are not in copy of the email containing the outline proposal.
+Please note that a copy of table 1.2 will be sent to all the relevant national delegates by ESA upon submission of the outline proposal if they are not in copy of the email containing the outline proposal.

-Table 11.1 Cost and Price Breakdown
+Table 1.2 Cost and Price Breakdown